Research Staff

 Research interests:

-Appalachian and rural healthcare, health policy, sexual and gender minorities
+Appalachian and rural healthcare, healthcare policy, healthcare access, sexual and gender minorities

 Sanju Kunwar